 Possession or use of vapes, tobacco, alcohol or other illegal substances on school grounds or at school events will result in suspension from classes.
 Suspension will range from 3-10 days.
 Students may also be barred from attending activities as spectators for a period of time.
+Administration may use a wand detector if there is reasonable suspicion.
 Local law enforcement may be notified and students may be referred to outside substance abuse counseling.
 Students who participate in extracurricular activities will also have a period of ineligibility as described in the activity handbook.